Updated: Aug 22

 This trading tutorial explains in depth how the five Greeks delta, gamma, theta, Vega and rho work in a complex strategy such as a straddle.
 By the end of this article, you should be able to understand how to manage the Greeks in order to trade a delta neutral strategy successfully.

-In a neutral strategy as a straddle, the delta should be as closer as possible to 0 when the position is open and until the expected event occurs.
+In a neutral strategy such as a straddle, the delta should be as closer as possible to 0 when the position is open and until the expected event occurs.
 For this reason, you may consider making adjustments to your position if the delta is getting to much positive or negative while such event is approaching.

 In a straddle, the overall delta depends on the deltas of both puts and calls you purchase.
 It works as follow: